Weav3r/EzValidator/README.md

 EzValidator offers a dead-simple approach to field and object schema validation tailored for Flutter.
 Inspired by the intuitive API of [Yup](https://github.com/jquense/yup), EzValidator simplifies the process of defining and enforcing data schemas within your Flutter applications.

+## Core Concepts at a Glance

+- **Everything is a Validator**: At its heart, every validation rule in EzValidator is a function that takes a value and returns both the validation result and potentially transformed value.
+- **Tuple Return Values**: All validators return a tuple `(ValidationError?, T?)` where:
+  - First element (`$1` or `error`) is the validation error if any
+  - Second element (`$2` or `value`) is the possibly transformed value
+- **Composable Schemas**: Build complex object schemas by composing multiple validators
+- **Type Safety**: Full type checking at compile time and runtime
+- **Transformations**: Chain multiple transforms before validation
+- **Rich Error Information**: ValidationError objects provide structured error details

 ## Key Features of EzValidator

 - **Flutter Schema Builder**: Seamlessly integrate EzValidator into your Flutter projects to build and manage data validation schemas.